For the most up-to-date information on the Resident Action Project, visit our new webpage!

 How do I get involved?

-Email Kristina to get on the mailing list or to get more information!
+Email Nick to get on the mailing list or to get more information!
 There are constantly new things happening with the Resident Action Project, and email is the quickest way to receive those updates.